poseidon-framework/poseidon-framework.github.io/trident.md

 all packages in `-d` will be converted to the desired `--outFormat` (either `EIGENSTRAT` or `PLINK`), if the data is not already in this format.
 This includes updating the respective POSEIDON.yml files.

+The "old" data is not deleted, but kept around.
+That means conversion can result in a package with both PLINK and EIGENSTRAT data, but only one is linked in the POSEIDON.yml file, and that is what will be used by trident.
+To delete the old data in the conversion you can add the `--removeOld` flag.

-Instead of `-d` to change Poseidon packages, the combination `-r + -g + -s + -i (+ --snpSet)` allows to directly convert genotype data that is not wrapped in a Poseidon package.
+Instead of `-d` to change Poseidon packages, the combination `-r + -g + -s + -i (+ --snpSet)` or `-p (+ --snpSet)` allows to directly convert genotype data that is not wrapped in a Poseidon package and store it to a directory given in `-o`.
 See this example:

 ```
 trident genoconvert \
-  -r PLINK -g 2018_Mittnik_Baltic/Mittnik_Baltic.bed -s 2018_Mittnik_Baltic/Mittnik_Baltic.bim -i 2018_Mittnik_Baltic/Mittnik_Baltic.fam \
+  -p 2018_Mittnik_Baltic/Mittnik_Baltic.bed \
   --outFormat EIGENSTRAT
+  -o my_directory
 ```

-The "old" data is not deleted, but kept around.
-That means conversion will result in a package with both PLINK and EIGENSTRAT data, but only one is linked in the POSEIDON.yml file, and that is what will be used by trident.
-To delete the old data in the conversion you can add the `--removeOld` flag.

-Remember that the POSEIDON.yml file can also be edited by hand if you want to replace the genotype data in a package.

 #### Update command